 A: Yes.
 The amount depends on the type of piece assigned and the level of work involved.
 Contact us for more info.

 Q: Anything you don’t publish?

 A: Product reviews, general culinary food trends, or straight up advocacy.
 We only occasionally publish international stories, and when we do they tend to have a pretty clear tie to the U.S.

 Q: Do I need to disclose conflicts of interest?

 A: Yes, please.
-Let us know if you have in any way worked for the company or entity you have written about.
-In some scenarios this might be a deal breaker, but in many cases we’d simply prefer to disclose the affiliation.
+Let us know if you have in any way worked with the company or entity you have written about.
+In some scenarios this might be a deal breaker, but in other cases we’d simply prefer to disclose the affiliation.

 Q: How do I work with the editors?

 A: Our editorial process is very hands-on and we may get involved on the story, structure, or sentence-level, depending on what’s needed.
-But that doesn’t mean we take credit, it just means we have high editorial standards that have earned us awards and we hope to help make your work shine!
+But that doesn’t mean we take credit, it just means we have high editorial standards and we hope to help make your work shine!